tmralmeida/class-cond-trajpred/README.md

-class-cond-trajepred
+class-cond-trajpred
 ==============================

-Pytorch (v2.0.1) implementation of "Trajectory Prediction for Heterogeneous Agents: A Performance Analysis on Small and Imbalanced Datasets".
+Implementation of "Trajectory Prediction for Heterogeneous Agents: A Performance Analysis on Small and Imbalanced Datasets".

 Project Organization
 ------------